-Previously, users had to navigate to each telescope archive website, which often vary greatly in both functionality and appearance, to access data.
-They also needed to have technical knowledge of the specific telescope.
-ESASky provides a simple, user friendly website that doesn’t require any in-depth technical knowledge of every specific telescope.
-At the same time ESASky provides visual feedback and gives users access to an ever increasing number of space telescopes through this single website.
+Previously, users had to navigate to the archive of each telescope, which often vary greatly in both functionality and appearance.
+They also needed to have technical knowledge of the specific telescope to be able to access the data.
+ESASky provides a simple and powerful, user friendly website utilizing extensive visual feedback, where no in-depth technical knowledge of every specific telescope is needed.

 The website provides easy-to-use, visual navigation through progressive all sky maps (called HiPS).
 This allows users to either navigate to the desired location or just search for it in the powerful search box.
-Users can then see all available observations as well as all catalog data for each telescope in the chosen region.
-In addition to making all this available through a single website, this also opens the possibility for users to discover new data that they may not have been aware of before.
-This is especially likely for the high number of scientists that have specialized in a smaller part of the wavelength spectrum.
+Users can then see all available observations and publications as well as all catalog and spectral data in the chosen region.
+This opens the possibility for users to discover new data that they may not have been aware of before, which is especially likely for the high number of scientists that have specialized in a smaller part of the wavelength spectrum.

-At this point, the users can preview and download the observations in the form of FITS files, which are scientific image files that contains a lot of relevant metadata.
-The exact area of the observation is shown as a footprint on the all sky map to give users a visual indication of the extent of each given observation.
+Users can work with the petabytes of available data inside ESASky, send it to another application, download the data products in the form of FITS files, or download the entire table.
+The exact area of the observation is shown as an interactive footprint on the all sky map to give users a visual indication of the extent of each given observation.

 Other powerful features include the Solar System Objects (SSO) feature, wherein a unique cross-match algorithm has been developed.
 This algorithm finds all occasions when an SSO’s orbit entered the field of view of a telescope at the moment of the observation.
 Try it by searching for your favorite solar system object!